tractr/traxion/README.md

 Some packages we use for development are not public yet (they will be open sourced soon as they reach a more mature state).
-As those packages are owned by the tractr organisation, you will have to update your npm configuration to be authenticated as a tractr member to be able to install them.
+As those packages are owned by the tractr organization, you will have to update your npm configuration to be authenticated as a tractr member to be able to install them.
 You must follow the next steps:

-- Get the npm authorisation token to access privaets packages.
+- Get the npm authorization token to access privates packages.
 It can be found in bitwarden.

 -After that, you must configure your npm client to use this authentication token